fnaumenko/isChIP/README.md

 ```--sz-sel-sigma``` and ```--frag-len``` response to standard deviation and mean in standard normal distribution,
 and ```--frag-dev``` is half-width on which the standard distribution is 'expanded' (**d** on the ![figure](https://github.com/fnaumenko/isChIP/tree/master/pict/sizeSelFilter.png)).

-To visualize the lognormal distribution for different values of these parameters,
+To visualize and fit the lognormal distribution for different values of these parameters,
 use the [RandomTest](https://github.com/fnaumenko/RandomTest-Win) application (so far only under Windows).

 ##